 Improve your keywords for the Search Network

 It's time to identify poor-performing keywords and make them work harder for you.
-You'll want to improve the relevance of your keywords to help boost their Quality Scores, or modify the match type for ones that aren't helping you meet your advertising goals, or delete duplicate keywords in your account.
-You can also filter your performance data to find low-performing keywords, and helps you understand how to fix them.
+You'll want to improve the relevance of your keywords to help boost their Quality Scores, modify the match types for ones that aren't helping you meet your advertising goals, or delete duplicate keywords in your account.
+This article shows you how to find low-performing keywords, and helps you understand how to fix them.

 Improve your keywords' relevance

 You'll want to make sure that your keywords are relevant to your product or service.
 That way, customers are more likely to click your ad as they search for specific terms, which can help improve your clickthrough rate (CTR) and Quality Score.
 Think about it: if you run a floor waxing business, you probably don't want your ad showing to people searching for hair waxing salons.
 Here are some ways you can improve your keywords' relevance:

 - Try replacing a single-word keyword with terms or phrases Use keywords of two to three words that potential customers are likely to use to describe your product or service.
 In some cases, this means you'll want to make keywords that are too general more specific.

 Broad keyword Specific keyword waxing wood floor waxing floors floor waxing services cleaning floor cleaning services